blvchain/.github/profile/README.md

 # BLVchain

-This is a public open source blockchain that make sure your data in your organization is safe!
+This is a private licenced blockchain that make sure your data in your organization is safe!